BluDolphin/BluChat/README.md

 # BluChat
 Bluchat is a self-hosted SMS to LLM relay service which allows searching content on the internet without any form of mobile data or internet connection.
-This projects main goal is to provide some level of internet access to areas with very poor or no form of internet access.
+This projects main goal is to provide some level of internet access (information gathing) to areas with very poor or no internet access.

 ## Features
 - LLM responses from a handful of LLM providers